mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 ## High-level languages

-High-level languages ​​were on the rise in the 1970s and were the hope back then.
-Brooks was correct in stating that these languages ​​eliminate some of the accidental complexity by being away from the machine, its states, registers, disks etc.
+High-level languages were on the rise in the 1970s and were the hope back then.
+Brooks was correct in stating that these languages eliminate some of the accidental complexity by being away from the machine, its states, registers, disks etc.

 [What is (wrong with) software?](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md)

-What seemed like a glimmer of hope is still far from reality in sad times like 2020, where languages ​​like Go or C # privilege the gain of a few processing cycles over **good models**, seducing fans of premature optimization with short-term promises.
+What seemed like a glimmer of hope is still far from reality in sad times like 2020, where languages like Go or C # privilege the gain of a few processing cycles over **good models**, seducing fans of premature optimization with short-term promises.

 ## Time Sharing Systems